Zombie (computing): Distributed denial-of-service attacks

 Zombies can be used to conduct distributed denial-of-service (DDoS) attacks, a term which refers to the orchestrated flooding of target websites by large numbers of computers at once.
 The large number of Internet users making simultaneous requests of a website's server is intended to result in crashing and the prevention of legitimate users from accessing the site.
 A variant of this type of flooding is known as distributed degradation-of-service.
 Committed by "pulsing" zombies, distributed degradation-of-service is the moderated and periodical flooding of websites intended to slow down rather than crash a victim site.
 The effectiveness of this tactic springs from the fact that intense flooding can be quickly detected and remedied, but pulsing zombie attacks and the resulting slow-down in website access can go unnoticed for months and even years.

-The computing facilitated by Internet of Things (IoT) has been productive for modern day usage but it has played a significant role in the increase in such web attacks.
-The potential of IoT enables every device to communicate efficiently but this increases the need of policy enforcement regarding the security threats.
-Through these devices, the most prominent attacking behaviors is the DDoS.
-Research has been conducted to study the impact of such attacks on IoT networks and their compensating provisions for defense.
+The computing facilitated by the Internet of Things (IoT) has been productive for modern-day usage, yet it has played a significant role in the increase in web attacks.
+The potential of IoT enables every device to communicate efficiently, but this also intensifies the need for policy enforcement regarding security threats.
+Among these threats, Distributed Denial-of-Service (DDoS) attacks are prevalent.
+Research has been conducted to study the impact of such attacks on IoT networks and to develop compensating provisions for defense.
+Consultation services specialized in IoT security, such as those offered by IoT consulting firms, play a vital role in devising comprehensive strategies to safeguard IoT ecosystems from cyber threats.

 Notable incidents of distributed denial- and degradation-of-service attacks in the past include the attack upon the SPEWS service in 2003, and the one against Blue Frog service in 2006.
-In 2000, several prominent Web sites (Yahoo, eBay, etc.) were clogged to a standstill by a distributed denial of service attack mounted by ‘MafiaBoy’, a Canadian teenager.
+In 2000, several prominent Web sites (Yahoo, eBay, etc.) were clogged to a standstill by a distributed denial of service attack mounted by 'MafiaBoy', a Canadian teenager.

 Smartphones

 Beginning in July 2009, similar botnet capabilities have also emerged for the growing smartphone market.
 Examples include the July 2009 in the "wild" release of the Sexy Space text message worm, the world's first botnet capable SMS worm, which targeted the Symbian operating system in Nokia smartphones.
 Later that month, researcher Charlie Miller revealed a proof of concept text message worm for the iPhone at Black Hat Briefings.
 Also in July, United Arab Emirates consumers were targeted by the Etisalat BlackBerry spyware program.
 In the 2010s, the security community is divided as to the real world potential of mobile botnets.
 But in an August 2009 interview with The New York Times, cyber security consultant Michael Gregg summarized the issue this way: "We are about at the point with [smart]phones that we were with desktops in the '80s."

+"Malware" has become a serious challenge in smartphones.
+There are many different kinds, so advances in malware must keep up.
+One option is the fuzzy logic-based dynamic ensemble (FL-BDE).